roponator/Neck_Veins/README.md

 Software is developed in Java using OpenGL (via [LWJGL](http://www.lwjgl.org/)).
 Software also uses opensource library for GUI ([TWL](http://l33tlabs.org/)).

 ##Repository
-This repository holds the Eclipse project
+This repository holds the Eclipse project of application.
+Just import the project into your workspace and update the links to native libraries for LWJGL (check LWJGL web-site for details).

 ##Credits